White-waluigi/repochecker/README.md

 # repochecker
-Audits a repo for potential tampering
+Audits a repo for potential tampering using AI